It’s a favourite subject for any seven-year-old, but for everyone else, talking about bowel movements is a pretty squeamish topic.

 What else does a healthy movement entail?
 Bjorndal says it should be in the shape of your colon, about the length of your forearm and in an s-shape.
 It should sink to the bottom of the toilet, be uniform in colour and be smooth with few fissures or crevasses.
 There should be no blood or mucous in your stool, and there should not be a strong, foul or offensive odour.
 A strong odour could indicate an imbalance in the flora or bacteria in your intestine.

 Finally, it should be relatively easy to have a bowel movement.
 You shouldn’t have to strain and it shouldn’t hurt at all or be either too hard or too loose.

 There are five major factors that cause constipation, Bjorndal says.
-They are diet, stress level, exercise, liver function and dysbiosis (microbial imbalances in the body).
-"I find if I address those areas for patients, generally their bowels improve," she says.
-"And the first three, diet, stress and exercise, all go together."
+They are diet, stress level, exercise, liver function and dysbiosis (microbial imbalances in the Healthy Body).
+“I find if I address those areas for patients, generally their bowels improve,” she says.
+“And the first three, diet, stress and exercise, all go together.”
 Here are a few tips to help you improve your bowel function:

 Eat right.
 Avoid constipating foods like pizza, ice cream, white bread, cheese, red meat, white flour and dairy products.
 Instead, choose leafy greens, fruit, whole grains (brown rice, millet, quinoa, etc.), beets and flaxseed oil, to name a few.
-And don't forget water – you should drink about half your body weight (in pounds) in ounces of filtered or spring water every day.
+And don’t forget water – you should drink about half your Healthy Body weight (in pounds) in ounces of filtered or spring water every day.